maxvun11/hotelBookingSystem/README.md

 For the following process, please refer to **Set Up The Enviroment**.

 # Set Up
-1. Download all the files provided into your desktop.
+1. Download all the files provided onto your desktop.
 2. Open your Eclipse.
-3. On the top left hand conner you can see **File**, click on it.
+3. On the top left-hand corner, you can see **File**; click on it.
 4. Next, click on **import**.
 5. Click **Next** and choose **Browse**.
-(This will lead you into your directory and select the folder you had downloaded just now)
+(This will lead you into your directory and select the folder you had downloaded just now.)
 6. Click **Finish**.
-7. Now you can see the project file on the right hand side in Eclipse.
+7. Now you can see the project file on the right-hand side in Eclipse.

 # Deployment
 How to deploy the JAVA program after download from GitHub